Do-it-Yourself: Charging With Solar Panels

 Small boats: A solar panel can keep the battery fully charged when the boat is on the trailer, at a mooring or sitting at her slip.
 All batteries self-discharge, and a small panel can eliminate the problems caused by dead batteries.
 Since solar panels put out pure DC power, they are excellent chargers as long as they have a regulator in the circuit when they require it (see below).

 Cruising and racing sailboats can use solar panels to augment or replace their other charging sources.
-Many sailboats that go on long passages have to use their propulsion engine for 1 to 2 hours per day to charge batteries and replace the energy that’s been consumed.
+Many sailboats that go on long passages have to use their propulsion engine for one to two hours per day to charge batteries and replace the energy that’s been consumed.
 With a couple of solar panels installed, these boats can often extend their time between engine uses by a day or more.
 Truly efficient solar-equipped boats may not have to use the engine for charging at all.

 As part of our company Mission Statement and our commitment through our BlueFuture™ initiative to reduce our impact on the environment, West Marine has embraced photovoltaic technology.
 We constructed our own sizable 57,600W array on the roof of our Santa Cruz, CA, store (with 480 panels of 120W each, connected to 24 inverters, rated at 2,100W each, producing enough electricity to meet 70% of the store's electrical needs).
 According to the EPA, a 57.6W solar power system like West Marine's can eliminate 4.4 million pounds of carbon dioxide that would otherwise be produced by a power plant over 30 years.
 As a clean, renewable energy source, it can save more than 400 million cubic feet of natural gas over the same 30-year period.